How to Design a Pre-employment Skill Assessment Test

 Stay Legal and Fair

 Bias can creep in, landing you in hot water.
 Goals should focus on job skills—like scheduling for admins—not unrelated traits like cultural knowledge.
 Compliant tests dodge legal risks and level the playing field for all applicants.
 A sloppy approach might favor one group unfairly, skewing hires.
-The Eliminating bias guide shows how to keep assessments clean and equitable.
+Our eliminating bias guide shows how to keep assessments clean and equitable.

 Engage Stakeholders Early